 The songs and music, some traditional and others written for the show, are largely predictable although a few, such as “But Beautiful,” have more character and are familiar — the musical had a short run on Broadway in 1961.
 The song “The Loveable Irish,” with its refrain “I hate the Irish,” is offensive; Sean lists everything he finds wrong with the Irish until, at the end, he sings “but I’m Irish, too” as if that makes it OK to pour out so many negative stereotypes on a group of people, but it doesn’t.

 Donnybrook! plays at the Irish Repertory Theatre in Manhattan’s Chelsea district through March 31.
-For more information and tickets, click on live link of title.
-DONNYBROOK! extended through April 28th
+Extended through April 28th